Winova-Hannah/my-movie-app/README.md

 ### 8. **Multi-Language Support**

 * The app could be made available in different languages to cater to more users.
-Maybe your friends in another country would like to use it too!

 ### 9. **Mobile App Version**